MicrosoftDocs/bot-docs/styleguide/ref-guide/rest-and-swagger.md

 ## Swagger files

-The current source of truth (circa March 2020) for the REST APIs are their associated Swagger files, located in the [botframework-obi](https://github.com/microsoft/botframework-obi) repo, under [protocols/botframework-protocol](https://github.com/microsoft/botframework-obi/tree/master/protocols/botframework-protocol).
+The current source of truth (circa March 2020) for the REST APIs are their associated Swagger files is located in the [botframework-obi](https://github.com/microsoft/botframework-obi) repo, under [protocols/botframework-protocol/](https://github.com/microsoft/botframework-obi/tree/master/protocols/botframework-protocol).

+Copies of these _should_ propagate to the public [botframework-sdk](https://github.com/microsoft/botframework-sdk) repo, under [specs/botframework-protocol/](https://github.com/microsoft/botframework-sdk/tree/master/specs/botframework-protocol).

 ## Swagger-ui